dlcs/protagonist/src/protagonist/Engine/readme.md

 * `s3-ambient` - The fetch request is done using the AWS SDK, as such the DLCS must have access to the bucket.
 An `s3-ambient` origin can also be "optimised"; meaning that the DLCS has permissino to access it via SDK.
 * `sftp` - Origin is fetched using a sftp _Not yet implemented_

+Origins are specified by the API consumer so can be any URL.
+For the http-based strategies (`default` and `basic-http`) the IP address that the origin resolves to is checked before connecting, and the connection refused if it falls in a blocked range.
+The check happens per connection, so every hop of a redirect chain is verified, and the connection is made to the verified address rather than the host, so a second DNS lookup can't send us elsewhere.

+Loopback (`127.0.0.0/8`, `::1`), link-local (`169.254.0.0/16`, `fe80::/10`) and unspecified (`0.0.0.0/8`, `::`) are
+always blocked - link-local covers the cloud instance-metadata address, and connecting to an unspecified address reaches loopback.
+Further ranges can be blocked via `OriginStrategy:BlockedIpRanges`.
+If a host resolves to a mix of allowed and blocked addresses then the connection is refused outright.

+Note that this client does not use a proxy, even if `HTTP_PROXY` / `HTTPS_PROXY` are set in the environment - a proxy would resolve the origin host on our behalf and the address checks would only ever see the proxy.

 ### Ingesting

 The process for each asset delivery-channel is outlined below, the same process is used regardless of whether the request was initiated via an http request or a message from a queue: